How to Get Into Texas A&M: Acceptance Rate and Strategies

 The breakdown by gender shows more men than women enrolled at A&M:

-Students in the Class of 2025 came from the following locations:
+Students in one recent class came from the following locations:

 - Number of US high schools: 1,281